What Is an Email Header, With Its Purpose and Components

 1. Authentication check

 This section shows the status of email authentication protocols - SPF, DKIM, and DMARC.
-If all three authentications are shown as passed, the email provider validates the sender's IP address.
+If all three authentication results are shown as passed, the email service providers validate the sender's IP address.

 Authentication - SPF, DKIM, and DMARC = pass